Vancouver Office at 110-970 Burrard St (at Nelson)

 I'm a Registered Psychotherapist (RP) with the College of Registered Psychotherapists of Ontario (CRPO) and a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (BCACC) who specializes in culturally-informed counselling with adults and youth from Ontario (online) and BC (in person or online) who are grieving traumatic/complicated/prolonged losses; struggling with anxiety, depression, and/or overwhelming emotions; working through relationship challenges; facing major life decisions; and are seeking deeper balance, connection, meaning and purpose in their lives.

-I'm a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO) and a Grief Counsellor who offers trauma-informed mental health counselling to adults and youth.
-Over the 8 years I've been counselling in private practice, the 15 years I've been training and working in mental health, and a lifetime of walking my own path of healing, I've come to specialize in a body-focused approach to counselling that helps people navigate the emotional challenges they're facing with practical tools to access their innate healing resources.
+Over the 10 years that I've been counselling in private practice, the 20 years I've been training and working in mental health, and by walking my own path of healing from traumatic loss and intergenerational trauma, I've come to specialise in a somatic (body-focused) approach to counselling that helps people navigate the emotional challenges they're facing with practical tools to access their bodies' innate healing resources.

 I have a Masters in Counselling from OISE/University of Toronto (2005), advanced post-graduate training in Prolonged and Complicated Grief Counselling from the Portland Institute for Loss and Transition (2012-ongoing), as well as professional training in a number of methods that help people connect with their deepest values, needs, and resources, including: somatic experiencing, inner family systems and family systems therapy, narrative therapy, expressive arts therapy, mindfulness-based stress reduction, eco-psychology, depth psychology, nonviolent communication, and Circle process.